Residual Speaker Representation for One-Shot Voice Conversion: Method

-Then, we apply a residual representation layer to constrain the output of the speaker encoder, as illustrated in Figure \ref{fig:rrl}.
+We apply a residual representation layer to constrain the output of the speaker encoder, as illustrated in Figure \ref{fig:framework}.
 We project S to a $\frac{d_s}{\alpha}$-dimensional space through a linear layer. $\alpha$ represents a hyperparameter, which we set to 4 in our study.
-Intuitively, this operation will retaining the primary information in the speaker representation while filtering out secondary details for optimize the final loss.
+Intuitively, this operation will retain the primary information in the speaker representation while filtering out secondary details to optimize the final loss.
+Subsequently, we transform $S$ into a token combination representation within a learnable codebook.

 Specifically, we employ $n$ learnable $1 \times \frac{d_s}{\alpha}$-dimensional randomly initialized vectors as token.
 Then, we combine these vectors into a matrix $C$, which serves as the key and value for the CrossAttention mechanism. we use $S$ as the query for the CrossAttention to compute the speaker embedding $E$ and project it into $\mathbb{R}^{1 \times d_s}$.
 Mathematically, this can be expressed as follows: